plugCubed/plugCubed/README.md

 * Run `npm install --only=dev` to set up the environment.
 * Make your changes in the src/alpha folder and please make sure you follow our [Code Style](https://github.com/plugCubed/Code-Style).
 * Run `gulp build:alpha` to compile the code and test with `gulp test:alpha`.
 (If `gulp` doesn't work, please install it by typing `npm install -g gulp-cli` in commandline)
-* Submit your changes as a Pull Requests [here](https://github.com/plugCubed/plugCubed/pulls).
+* Submit your changes as a Pull Request [here](https://github.com/plugCubed/plugCubed/pulls).

 ### Credits
 We would like to thank the following people